r-sinha25/DL-Project/README.md

 ## **Abstract**
 Intracranial Hemorrhage (ICH), a life-threatening condition, is traditionally diagnosed through manual inspection of brain CT scans.
 To improve the accuracy and efficiency of detection, we developed two deep learning models:
 1. A **pretrained segmentation model** (DeepBleed) to establish ground-truth segmentation masks.
-2. A **Vision Transformer (ViT)**, initially intended for **multi-label classification** and explainability using Grad-CAM, but which failed to perform adequately and was not fine-tuned for the multi-label task.
+2. A **Vision Transformer (ViT)**, initially intended for **multi-class classification** and explainability using Grad-CAM, but which failed to perform adequately and was not fine-tuned for the multi-class task.

-The segmentation model provides fine-grained detection of hemorrhage regions, while the multi-label classification was implemented separately to address hemorrhage subtype classification.
+The segmentation model provides fine-grained detection of hemorrhage regions, while the multi-class classification was implemented separately to address hemorrhage subtype classification.

 ---

 ## **1. Data Installation**
 ### **Dataset**
 The dataset is sourced from the [RSNA Intracranial Hemorrhage Detection competition](https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection).
-It contains DICOM brain CT scans with multi-label annotations.
+It contains DICOM brain CT scans with multi-class annotations.

 ### **Steps to Download the Dataset**
 Run the following command to download the dataset using Kaggle CLI: